 - New player props for TDs, yards, and more

 While live betting can be really exciting, make it a point not to get too swept away in the action.
 If you plan on in-game betting, have a strict budget in mind and pick the spots that you feel best about as the game plays out.

 USFL playoffs & championship

 When betting on a football postseason, the same basic principles apply.
 You’ll want to research the matchup in full while looking for strengths and weaknesses on both sides.
-Momentum can be a big factor towards playoff success, so make note of the teams that enter the festivities on a hot streak as well as those that are struggling.
+Momentum can be a big factor in playoff success, so make note of the teams that enter the festivities on a hot streak as well as those that are struggling.

-Since there are less games on the playoff slate as compared to the regular season, you’ll have even more time to research.
+Since there are fewer games on the playoff slate as compared to the regular season, you’ll have even more time to research.
 However, that doesn’t mean that you have to go overboard.
 Stick to what has been working for you during the season, and don’t make the common betting mistake of analyzing to the point that you’re second-guessing yourself.

 USFL betting partnerships

 As legal sports betting continues to expand, the NFL and its teams have been embracing it with a flurry of partnership deals.
 The trend hasn’t extended over to the USFL just yet, but the league has inked a deal with Sportradar as its official sports data partner.